Why a good product manager is like Avatar’s Jake Sully

 Yes, shamelessly capitalizing on Avatar’s popularity, I think the core traits a good software product manager needs are well embodied by Sam Worthington’s character in Avatar: Jake Sully.
-These are simply:
+Here we’ll look at a little mnemonic, called the 5Cs, to help keep these traits all straight.

 Here’s how good product managers use each of these.